Case Filing and Information:

 Phone: (586) 469-5240

-The Juvenile Division is located in the Macomb Circuit Court Building at 40 N. Main, Mount Clemens.
+The Juvenile Division is located in the Old County Building at 10 N. Main, Mount Clemens.

 The Juvenile Division of the Macomb County Circuit Court has exclusive jurisdiction in cases involving youths under the age of seventeen and concurrent jurisdiction over those over seventeen, but not yet eighteen.
 It offers a number of programs for youth who are at risk due to abuse, neglect or delinquency.
 The Division also presides over adoption requests in Macomb County.
 Each year approximately 4,500 youths receive some form of service from the Juvenile Division.
 Interventions run the gamut from prevention services, to probation, detention in the Juvenile Justice Center and placement in facilities offered by private and state authorities.
 There are over 90 employees in the Juvenile Division.